savina0202/Github_Actions_amd_gpu_validation_demo/README.md

-# GitHub Actions AMD GPU Validation Demo
+# GitHub Actions with mock AMD GPU Validations in Demo

-This project demonstrates a comprehensive CI/CD pipeline using GitHub Actions that triggers different levels of tests based on branch merging workflows.
+This project demonstrates a comprehensive CI/CD pipeline using GitHub Actions that triggers different levels of tests (mock AMD GPU validation tests) based on branch merging workflows.
 The pipeline implements a multi-stage testing strategy for code flowing from feature branches → dev branch → main branch, plus scheduled nightly runs.
+The design philosophy prioritizes improving work efficiency.
+The testing volume ranges from rapid to comprehensive.
+The test types can be changed based on the actual requirements.

 ## 📋 Table of Contents